farleyknight/bag_of_holding/README.md

 Now, you could create a table in our SQL database to handle this.
 But once you've grown to 3 or 4 different types of data that needs storing, you figure that it's best to have a more generic way to do this caching.

-You can add this module to your `ExpensiveOperation`.
+You can add `BagOfHolding` as a module to your `ExpensiveOperation`.

 ```ruby
 class ExpensiveOperation